 If determined, the Town can push it to higher courts, as over 200 other communities in the United States are, as part of a greater civil rights movement to restore democracy.
 Any legal fees spent should be viewed as an investment in community rights!

-The fracking is occurring outside Town limits, but the language in the Bill of Rights prohibits extractive activity in the headwaters of the Town.
-This sets the foundation for non-violent direct action (DA) or civil disobedience to enforce the Bill of Rights.
+While fracking is outside Town limits, the language in the Bill of Rights prohibits extractive activity in the headwaters of the Town.
+The Town does not have jurisdiction over the headwaters, but in declaring its right to a clean water source, the Bill of Rights allows the citizens to enforce and protect this right with non-violent direct action (DA) or civil disobedience.

 2018 was a very tough year for farmers and ranchers on Colorado’s Western Slope.
 Irrigation ditches were turned off early due to low water availability caused by an extremely dry winter.
 Crop germination and growth rates decreased significantly due to the summer’s extended high temperatures combined with lack of water, thus impacting yields.
 Ranchers have had to sell off their livestock because of lack of forage and high feed prices.
 Overall economic impacts to farmers and ranchers have yet to be determined, but the outlook is not good.